golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### g-flite design

+This section is focused on the design.
+Its intention is to demonstrate how to integrate with gWASM.
+For information on g-flite itself see [this](https://docs.golem.network/#/Products/Brass-Beta/gWASM?sample-application---g-flite).

+pic here

 It is clear that there are two main components.
 First one is flite cross-compiled to TODO

 #### How to build custom gWASM application

+pic here

 1. Write backend logic of your application.
 Supported languages are C and Rust for now.